-Table 1: Configuration of Protection level for Sensitive Data handling

 6.2 Sensitive Functions

 All security features as described within the remainder of this document rely on the secure execution of certain sensitive functions.
 Sensitive functions operate on sensitive data that is securely stored such that sensitive data will never leak to any unauthorized entity.
 Sensitive functions are typically performed in termination points within the M2M System.